Diet and Weight Gain

 How much weight should I gain?

-Many overweight women will gain no weight for the entire pregnancy or even lose weight if they're actively dieting.
+Many overweight women can gain no weight for the entire pregnancy or even lose some weight if they’re actively dieting.
 This is not a bad thing.
-Maternal weight gain when it is excessive is associated with excessive fetal size; but gaining too little weight during pregnancy will not make your baby too small if you are overweight at the start of the pregnancy.
+Maternal weight gain, if it is excessive, is associated with a larger fetal size; but that doesn’t mean that gaining too little weight during pregnancy will not make your baby too small if you are overweight at the start of the pregnancy.
+The goal is to have a healthy baby and a healthy mom.
+Talk with your doctor or midwife about what your weight journey should look like throughout pregnancy based on your pre-pregnancy weight.

 Can I drink caffeine?